 The importer purchased and imported parts that were manufactured abroad.
-The parts were then exported out of the U.S. to a foreign subsidiary.
+The parts were then exported out of the United States to a foreign subsidiary.
 Subsequently, some of the parts would break, thereby necessitating their return to the United States.
 When the merchandise is returned to the United States for repair, adjustments to the original purchase price in accordance with generally accepted accounting principles are made in order to properly appraise the merchandise.

 Defective watches are returned to the U.S. importer for repair.
-The defective watches are then exported from the U.S. to the importer's related party in the Philippines for repair and return (pursuant to a warranty provision).
-The watches are then repaired and then sold back to the importer at prices which cover the cost of repairs plus a mark-up.
+The defective watches are then exported from the United States to the importer's related party in the Philippines for repair and return (pursuant to a warranty provision).
+The watches are then repaired and sold back to the importer at prices which cover the cost of repairs plus a mark-up.
 Under these circumstances, the defective watches acquired by the importer and sent to the related party for repair are considered assists.
 The value attributed to the defective watches in this case is equal to the costs incurred in transporting the watches to the related party's plant.

-A related party in the U.S. imports merchandise from Canada to be repaired at the importer's U.S. repair facility.
+A related party in the United States imports merchandise from Canada to be repaired at the importer's U.S. repair facility.
 There is no sale between the parties nor are there any sales of identical or similar merchandise available on which to base a transaction value.
-The importer does not resell the merchandise in the U.S., thereby eliminating deductive value as a means of appraisement.
-There is insufficient information available to appraise pursuant to computed value.
-The merchandise is properly appraised pursuant to section 402(f) according to 70% of the standard cost of new equipment.
+The importer does not resell the merchandise in the United States, thereby eliminating deductive value as a means of appraisement.
+There is insufficient information available to appraise the merchandise pursuant to computed value.
+The merchandise is properly appraised pursuant to section 402(f) according to seventy percent of the standard cost of new equipment.
 This is the inventory value of the goods in the Canadian company's accounting records.
-544377 dated Sep.
-1, 1989.

 Sufficient evidence was submitted to substantiate that the merchandise was damaged at the time of importation and should be appraised in its lesser condition as imported.
 The actual repair costs were, in fact, a measure of the extent of the damage of the merchandise.
 Therefore, an allowance in appraised value of the subject merchandise may be equal to the amount of actual repair costs only.
-The expenses for overseeing and examining the repair work, transportation involved in the repair work, and the expense of the warehouse facility are not actual costs of the repair work and can not be part of the calculation of the allowance, in that these expenses do not have a direct correlation to the extent of the damage.
+The calculation of the allowance should not include the expenses for overseeing and examining the repair work, transportation involved in the repair work, and the expense of the warehouse facility.
+None of these expenses are actual costs of the repair work and can not be part of the calculation of the allowance, in that these expenses do not have a direct correlation to the extent of the damage.